arielgee/Sage-Like/.misc/tasks.md

 * common.js is getting very large. (expeselly when included in manifest's content_scripts). need to split it and include when needed.   ==> NO Need (yet)
 * toggle feed-item read/unread affects the folder stats?????     => NO
 * if 'mark all as read' is selected on folder it should relate to that folder only
+* in Fx v67.0.1 there is some sort of 'feed preview' for some urls  ==> "syndicated content powered by FeedBurner"
+    * for: http://feeds.nature.com/nature/rss/current       (RDF)
+    * but not for: https://blog.mozilla.org/press/feed/     (RSS)
+    * and but not for: https://ghisler.ch/board/app.php/feed/forum/3    (ATOM)
+* change 'Open all in tabs' to 'Open all unread in tabs'
 ---

 ## Next
-* change 'Open all in tabs' to 'Open all unread in tabs'
 * in descovery look for links <a> with the name feed or syndication or syndicate - need to remove duplicates becouse <a>'s href are same?
-* in Fx v67.0.1 there is some sort of 'feed preview' for some urls
-    * for: http://feeds.nature.com/nature/rss/current       (RDF)
-    * but not for: https://blog.mozilla.org/press/feed/     (RSS)
-    * and but not for: https://ghisler.ch/board/app.php/feed/forum/3    (ATOM)
 * ? change *One-off messages* with *Connection-based messaging*
 * re-desigh all popups as slide-down panels (?)